highlayer-team/glomium/README.md

 - **Parameters**
   - `code` _(string)_: The JavaScript code to execute.

+### `glomium.clear()`

+Fully resets all global variables of the VM, might be useful for VM reuse between contexts that shouldn't be tightly isolated (i.e same app but different task)

+- **Parameters**
+  Doesn't take parameters, returns undefined

 ## Building

 You can build Glomium from source by executing following commands: